Does my company need Defense Base Act Coverage?

 An authoritative link to information concerning USL&H or Longshoreman Insurance and as to whether or not your business will need USL&H Insurance is to be found at the US Department of Labor located here:

 The Department of Labor allows very few exclusions to the requirement:

 The LHWCA also excludes the following individuals if they are covered by a state workers' compensation law:

-We offer the unique combination of competitive, comprehensive coverage with the knowledge and dedication to structure the proper coverage program and explain it to the insured.
+We offer the unique combination of competitive, comprehensive coverage with the knowledge and dedication to structure the programs.

 www.oceaninsurance-us.comis a related company For more information please click on the link above.

 Do you know the 7 Secrets of Paying the lowest Longshoreman Insurance Premiums?